marciojmo/breast-cancer-knn/README.md

-# breast_cancer_knn
+# Breast Cancer KNN Classifier
-A breast cancer classifier using the K-Nearest Neighbors algorithm
+A breast cancer classifier python notebook using the K-Nearest Neighbors algorithm.
+Libraries used: scikit-learn, pandas, matplotlib and numpy.